farom57/IPARCOS/README.md

-# Astroid
+# IPARCOS

-Astroid is an INDI client for Android.
+IPARCOS (Indi Protocol Android Remote COntrol Software) is an INDI client for Android.
 It features a generic control panel and others specialized tools to easily control your devices.

-The project main site is https://github.com/farom57/AstroidClient/
+The project main site is https://github.com/farom57/IPARCOS/

 # Features